calagopus/website/web/docs/wings/configuration.md

 ```

 ### api.send_offline_server_logs
 When enabled, Wings will transmit cached logs from an offline server immediately upon a websocket connection.
+This only works when containers are not removed on stop.

 Default value:
 ```yaml